 CIS 115.
-Presentation Graphics Software Applications (3-0-3)
+Presentation Graphics Software Applications (3-0-3) Prerequisite: CIS 146

 This course provides students with hands-on experience using presentation graphics software.
 Students will develop skills common to most presentation graphics software by developing a wide variety of presentations.
 Emphasis is on planning, developing and editing functions associated with presentations.
 Upon completion, the student should be able to demonstrate the ability to design and produce a business presentation.
 In addition, this course will help prepare the student for the Microsoft PowerPoint 2013 certification.
-(Dual listed as OAD246) Code C with database management.
-Upon completion, the student should be able to demonstrate the ability to create and manipulate database files and format output as documents and reports.
-In addition, this course will help prepare the student for the Microsoft Access 2013 certification.
-(Dual listed as OAD244) Code C
+(Dual listed as OAD246) Code C